vaibhavs825/Sberbank-Russian-House-Price-Prediction/README.md

 # Sberbank-Russian-House-Price-Prediction
-It's and assessment on the Sberbank Russian house pricing dataset with simple EDA, feature engineering and some models.
+It's an assessment on the Sberbank Russian house pricing dataset with simple EDA, feature engineering and some models.

 -> EDA Notebook contains analysis of :
   - Missing Values